 While inventories and assets differ, there is also some overlap, as a result, an asset can be an inventory and an inventory can be an asset.
 In accounting, inventory is often considered part of the organisation’s assets as long as it is expected that the inventory will be converted into cash within a year.

 Asset inventory refers to how businesses manage the stock of their assets through organisation and tracking.
 For instance, a business may need to count and document all of its laptops or maintenance equipment.

-Dedicated applications like Asset Management Software are used to track assets throughout the entirety of their life cycle, from procurement to disposal.
+Asset management tools are used to track assets throughout the entirety of their life cycle, from procurement to disposal.
 Software solutions can help a business document the location and details of its assets.

-Investing in Asset Management Software helps to prevent inventory loss, provide more in-depth asset analysis, and increase efficiency.
+Investing in Asset Management Software, however, helps to prevent inventory loss whilst providing more in-depth asset analysis.

 Stock-level management improves the visibility of stocking for procurement purposes as well as for sales.
 Items can be categorised and, depending on the software, it may be able to generate sales and purchase orders.

 Clear inventory levels help reduce over-purchasing and let business leaders know if they are stocking too much of a finished item.
 Conversely, accurate inventory levels let the company know when it is time to replenish inventory.
 Inaccurate inventory can result in shorting of customers and wasted time looking for missing inventory.

 See Inventory Cycle Times

 Inventory cycle times can be measured differently based on the type of goods or services a company provides.
 Cycle times may refer to how long it takes for a company to manufacture and sell an item.